Here's Everything 'The Crown' Just Got Straight-Up Wrong About History

 The lavish series spares no expense in its dramatization of Queen Elizabeth’s reign.
 Indeed, critics, The Crown cast, and historians alike point out that The Crown really does take history seriously - the creators and writers have clearly done their research.
 But, every now and then, inaccuracies in The Crown rear their head.
 Just as often as it faithfully portrays actual events as they happened, such as the Aberfan Disaster, the show also bends the truth and relies on rumors to flesh out storylines and characterizations.
 Shows like The Crown revel in the murky, hearsay-saturated space between fact and fiction, where it can turn gossip into entire plots.
 Sure, there’s plenty of fun and drama in that, but not much verifiable, evidence-based history.

-What does the queen think of The Crown?
-Though she reportedly enjoyed the first season, chances are her opinion will go downhill if she ever gets around to watching the second one - the show does her husband no favors.
 The series embellishes plenty of events for its narratives, and often those embellishments come at the expense of Prince Philip’s character.
-The fictionalized Duke of Edinburgh is portrayed as a petulant, vain, and downright obnoxious character who makes Queen Elizabeth’s life unfairly difficult.
+The fictionalized Duke of Edinburgh is portrayed as a petulant, vain, and downright obnoxious character who made Queen Elizabeth’s life unfairly difficult.

 Completely accurate or not, The Crown makes history look glamorous as it re-creates and straight-up creates events from Elizabeth’s life and the United Kingdom’s past.

 Prince Charles Never Asked John Major To Pressure Queen Elizabeth II Into Abdicating

 What The Show Portrays: Prince Charles tries to warm up to a new prime minister when he asks John Major to support him in trying to get Queen Elizabeth to abdicate.